ShayanAbaei/mof-stability-benchmark/README.md

 This repository accompanies the manuscript:

 **How Far Can Simple Descriptors Go?
-A Chemistry-Led Benchmark for MOF Water and Activation Stability**
+A Chemistry-Led Benchmark for MOF Water and Activation Stability.**

 The repository is intentionally lightweight.
 It contains workflow scripts, figure/table generation code, environment files, and data-provenance